BlueDragonX/beaker_mongodb/README.rst

 Safe is NOT invoked, so failure will be quiet.
 TODO - Safe as overridable config option?

-Note that, unless you disable_. it, the mongodb_beaker container will use pickle (tries loading cpickle first, falls back on pickle) to serialize/deserialize data to MongoDB_.
+Note that, unless you disable_. it, the beaker_mongodb container will use pickle (tries loading cpickle first, falls back on pickle) to serialize/deserialize data to MongoDB_.